Roman Republic

 Hypothesis of Gianni Marchesi

 Gianni Marchesi (referenced below, 2015, at p.
-140 and note 14), who assumed that Menunsi ruled at Kish, argued that, at this time:
+140 and note 14), who assumed that Menunsi ruled at Kish at the time of the land grant documented in this text, argued that:

 1. he probably exercised hegemony over the six cities of the Kiengi League but not at Ur; and